Benjamin-del/transit/README.md

-# BENJA TRANSIT3
+# Benja Transit

-This is Benja Transit v3 that is Powered by Next.js and vercel
+## Setup
+Clone the repository and run `npm install` to install the dependencies.